MFlisar/MaterialPreferences/README.md

 Additionally the *preference-screen* module provides a DSL to easily set up `RecyclerView` based preference screens.
 It also supports custom extensions for custom preference screens.

+Following are the key features:

+* flow and coroutine based
+* allows to observe single / some / all preferences
+* provides suspending update functions
+* provides a DSL for a `RecyclerView` based setting screen

 ### Core

 With this library you can declare preferences via kotlin `delegates`,and observe and update them via kotlin `Flows`.
 This works with any storage implementation, an implementation for JetPack DataStore is provided already.